DinoChiesa/Apigee-Edge-TOTP-Tool/README.md

 ```

 I suggest that you do not type in the seed key directly on the command line.
-While it is possible to do so, taking the approach I show here - using cat and
+While it is possible to do so, taking the approach I show here - piping the
-the filename - means the seed key is not visible in the command line, in a script
+output of cat into the tool - means the seed key is not visible in the command
-file, or in command history.
-This reduces the likelihood of key leakage.
-You can
+line, in a script file, or in command history.
+This reduces the likelihood of
-protect the file, and that protects your key.
+key leakage.
+You can protect the file, and that protects your seed key.

 In contrast, this bit of clever bash syntax: